zainab-ali/scala-effects/README.md

 1. Do you need to use a `ref` to keep track of the count?
 Take a look at the functions in [fs2](https://javadoc.io/doc/co.fs2/fs2-core_3/3.4.0/index.html) and see if you can do so using stream utilities instead.

 2. What happens if an error is raised in the stream?
 Use `printCatOrError` to raise an error when `"Popcorn"` is encountered.

+# Session 35: Warm up exercise

+Take a look at the `streamref.CatNamesApp` in the `ref` package.
+This uses a ref to keep track of the `State` of a stream.

+1. Read through the code.
+How does `requestCancellation` cancel the stream?
+2. Run the app.
+Has the stream been cancelled?